iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 > "If `myFile` is valid"

 Now this almost looks like English!
 You only need the details when something is wrong with the file validation.
-By moving the validation logic away in a sensibly named function we've made it easy to identify its intent and you are no longer slowed down. **Bonus**: the function is reuseable and testable!
+By moving the validation logic away in a sensibly named function we've made it easy to identify its intent and you are no longer slowed down. **Bonus**: the function is reusable and testable!

 I recommend going through all these steps when writing your code.
 First make it verbose, because as a writer you _need_ to know all the specifics.
 Make the code work, test the implementation and allow it to be unreadable.
 Then improve the readability.